-- 6. Where it is demonstrated that SIL and LIL is not available, and that the proposal is consistent with all other policies in the Development Plan, proposals may be permitted in the following locations: - i.
+- 6. Were it is demonstrated that SIL and LIL is not available, and that the proposal is consistent with all other policies in the Development Plan, proposals may be permitted in the following locations: - i.
 In or near safeguarded waste sites especially where this enables synergistic relationships between facilities; or, - ii.
-Local Plan allocations identified as suitable for industrial uses; or, - iii. previously developed, contaminated, or brownfield land not allocated for other non-industrial uses; or, - iv. redundant agricultural and forestry structures and their surroundings; and, - v. where composting or anaerobic digestion is proposed, farm properties where the resulting compost/digestate will be utilised including on adjacent land. - E. Proposals on greenfield land will not be permitted unless it can be demonstrated that special circumstances require that the proposed waste management development is particularly needed in that location. - F. Proposals must be in accordance with other policies of this Plan, in particular Policy JWP4 relating to the protection of residential amenity, together with other relevant policies of the appropriate borough's Development Plan.
+Local Plan allocations identified as suitable for industrial uses; or, - iii. previously developed, contaminated, or brownfield land not allocated for other non-industrial uses; or, - iv. redundant agricultural and forestry structures and their surroundings; and, - v. where composting or anaerobic digestion is proposed, farm properties where the resulting compost/digestate will be utilised on adjacent land.

+E. Proposals on greenfield land will not be permitted unless it can be demonstrated that the proposed waste management development is particularly needed in that location.